Classof2020/classof2020.github.io/_class/nischal_shrestha.md

 memberid:
 layout: profile
 ---
-Girls used to call me "ugly" then they see my bank account, then they start to call me "ugly and poor".
+Girls used to call me "ugly", then they see my bank account, then they start to call me "Ugly and Poor".

+I just believe that fighting for peace is just like fucking for poor.

 Don't worry about my life because I don't give damn about yours.